FreezyLemon/osu-wiki/wiki/Guides/Compressing_files/en.md

 - `-i input`: Your source file.
 If the file name contains spaces, wrap it in double quotes (`"`)
 - `-c:a libvorbis`: Specify that the audio should be encoded using the libvorbis encoder
 - `-q:a 5`: Use the same variable bit rate range as in the Audacity example, **where a higher number means higher bit rate**.
-If you want constant bit rate, you would instead use for instance `-b:a 128k` for a constant 128kbps bit rate
 - `-vn -sn`: Remove video and subtitles if present
 - `-map_metadata -1 -map_chapters -1`: Remove metadata and chapters if present
 - `output.ogg`: Your output file.
 If the file name contains spaces, wrap it in double quotes (`"`)